ellfarnaz/ellproxy/README.md

 > [!IMPORTANT]
 > **NEW: Gemini and Qwen Support! 🎉** VibeProxy now supports Google's Gemini AI and Qwen AI with full OAuth authentication.
 Connect your accounts and use Gemini and Qwen with your favorite AI coding tools!
+>
+> **Note on Gemini 3 Pro Preview**: Google's newest model (released Nov 18, 2025) requires the Vertex AI API and is not yet supported in CLIProxyAPI 6.5.1.
+Support is expected any day now.
+To prepare, enable the [Vertex AI API](https://console.cloud.google.com/apis/library/aiplatform.googleapis.com) in your Google Cloud project.

 > [!IMPORTANT]
 > **NEW: Extended Thinking Support! 🧠** VibeProxy now supports Claude's extended thinking feature with dynamic budgets (4K, 10K, 32K tokens).
 Use model names like `claude-sonnet-4-5-20250929-thinking-10000` to enable extended thinking.
 See the [Factory Setup Guide](FACTORY_SETUP.md#step-3-configure-factory-cli) for details.